Fast loader: Commercial

+Type-in

 Several popular Commodore magazines published type-in fast loading software.
 In April 1985, Compute! published TurboDisk, a fast loader that included C64 and VIC-20 versions.
 This program proved popular and was republished in the July 1985 issue of Compute!'s Gazette.

 It was printed yet again in August 1986, without the VIC-20 version, but with several accompanying utilities to relocate the program in memory and to create auto-booting software that took advantage of TurboDisks speed.
 A Commodore 128 version was also included for those C128 users who still had 1541 disk drives.

 COMPUTE!'s Gazette also published several other utilities that speed up C64-to-1541 communications, including Turbo Copy (a 4-minute full-disk copier), TurboSave (a utility that accelerated the speed of disk saves) and Quick! (another fast loader).

 RUN Magazine published Sizzle! in December 1987, an integrated package that included a relocatable fast loader with autoboot generation capability.

 BYTE published Loader, a machine-language fast-loading software for Apple DOS 3.3, in November 1983.
 Compute! published TurboDisk for DOS 3.3 in October 1986.

 The type-in fast loader fashion continued in the age of the Internet.
 Krill's Loader (2009) and Spindle (2013) are two examples of C64-to-1541 "IRQ loaders", fast loaders that allow programs (mainly games) to keep their own IRQs during loading.
 With modern loaders the slow rate of GCR decoding proved to be the bottleneck, and modern loaders all carry their own optimized routines for such.

 Cassette tapes

 The built-in routines for storing and reading data to and from Compact Cassette tapes were made for safe storing rather than speed.
-Better tape quality in the 1980s made it possible to store data more effectively, reducing loading time and tape length.
+Better tape quality in the 1980s made it possible to store data more densely, reducing loading time and tape length.
+A special, separate program is thus needed to read and write the new denser formats.

 Such programs existed for several computers, such as the Ohio Scientific Challenger.
 The PET Rabbit was one such program for the PET, while TurboTape was one for the Commodore Datassette.
 Turbo 2000 was a similar system for the Atari.